 Note that all fields are editable so you can adjust them as needed.

-As of January 10, 2019, Tesla updated its Supercharging policy to count excess energy used while parking.
+It’s also important to know that Tesla counts excess energy used while parking.
 For example, turning on the climate controls in an extremely hot or cold environment may add additional kWh to the energy billed for charging (e.g. 10 to 25 kWh).